International Majlis-e Tahaffuz-e-Khatm-e Nobuwat Bangladesh

-International Majlis-e Tahaffuz-e-Khatm-e Nobuwat Bangladesh is a right wing Islamist organization in Bangladesh that seeks to ban Ahmadiyya faith in the country.
+International Majlis-e Tahaffuz-e-Khatm-e Nobuwat Bangladesh is a right wing Islamist organization in Bangladesh that seeks to ban Ahmadiyya in the country.

 History

 International Khatme Nabuwat Movement, Bangladesh traces its origin to the Khatm-e-Nabuwwat movement founded in India in the 1860s.
 It was founded to challenge the beliefs of Ahmadiyya community, a sect of Islam that does believe Muhammad is the last prophet and was founded in India by Mirza Ghulam Ahmad.
 Khatme Nabuwat means "finality of prophethood" it refers to the Islamic belief that Muhammad is the last messenger of god.

 Attacks against the Ahmadiyya community began with during First Khaleda Zia cabinet and continued well into the First Sheikh Hasina Cabinet.
 They escalated during the third Khaleda Zia cabinet.
 In 1992 protests were held against Ahmadiyya community and mosques of the community were ransacked in Khulna and Rajshahi.
 Bangladesh Police blamed the Bangladesh Islami Chhatra Shibir for the attack on Ahmadiyya centre in Dhaka.
 In 1985 and 1989, religious books of Ahmadiyya were banned.

 On 30 March 1993, Bangladesh Khilafat Andolan, Islami Shasantantra Andolen, and Bangladesh Jamaat-e-Islami provided support to Khatme Nabuwat Movement in their movement against the Ahmadiyya community.
 In 1995, Ali ibn Abdur-Rahman al Hudhaify, head of Prophets mosque in Medina, described Ahmadiyya as "traitors" on a tour in Bangladesh.

 Ubaidul Haq, leader of Khatme Nabuwat Movement, held an event in Dhaka on 2 January 2003, which bought speakers from all over the Muslim world, where he called for the Ahmadis to be excommunicated.
 Delwar Hossain Sayeedi, Member of Parliament, called for them to be declared non-Muslims.